ramongduraes/snet-image-bytearray/README.md

 Whats a service???
 TODO

 As an AI service developer, you can expose your service to the SingularityNET by running an instance of SNET Daemon alongside it.
-The daemon interacts with the blockchain to facilitate authorization and payment for services and acts as a pass-through for making API calls to the service.
+The Service Daemon interacts with the blockchain to facilitate authorization and payment for services and acts as a pass-through for making API calls to the service.
 There are currently 3 ways by which the Daemon can communicate with a service:

 - As an executable/process through stdin and stdout;
 - Using JSON-RPC;